 Nevertheless, for Ferguson, who came from Madison Memorial High School like his brother before him, the choice ahead was never much of a choice at all.
 Wisconsin football was part of the family business.
 Therefore, in late March 2016, he officially committed to the Badgers.

 Ferguson’s career at Wisconsin

 Despite his high billing as a recruit, Ferguson redshirted his first season at Wisconsin.
-He’d worked hard to reach 230 pounds before weigh-ins, but there was still more acclimation that needed to occur before Ferguson was ready for playing time on Saturdays.
+Ferguson worked hard to reach 230 pounds before weigh-ins, but there was still more acclimation that needed to occur before he was ready for playing time on Saturdays.
 Thus, he sat on the bench throughout the season, learning and preparing for the opportunity that was to come.

 In 2018, starting tight end Troy Fumagalli entered the NFL Draft, where he was taken in Round 5 by the Denver Broncos.
 His departure paved the way for Ferguson to earn an increased role on the offensive side of the ball.